5G-MAG/Tech/pages/Network_APIs/CAMARA_ConnectivityInsightsSubcriptions.md

 ## Workflow: Media application subcribing to Connectivity Insights events

 A user of a media application would like to obtain Connectivity Insights events.
+An example figure is shown in the context of using Applicaiton Profiles and Connectivity Insights.
 The following steps are executed:

 <figure>
   <img src="./Content_Production/images/figure_connectivityinsights.png" width="80%">